StyraInc/regal/docs/custom-rules.md

 Starting from top to bottom, these are the components comprising our custom rule:

-1. The package of custom rules **must** start with `custom.regal.rules`, followed by the category of the rule.
+1. The package of custom rules **must** start with `custom.regal.rules`, followed by the category of the rule, and the title (which is commonly quoted as rule names use `-` for spaces).
-1. Importing `data.regal.config` allows policy authors to check rule-specific configuration, such as the level of the rule (`ignore`, `warning` or `error`), and any additional configuration provided by the rule.
 1. The `data.regal.result` provides some helpers for formatting the result of a violation for inclusion in a report.
 1. Regal rules make heavy use of [metadata annotations](https://www.openpolicyagent.org/docs/latest/annotations/) in order to document the purpose of the rule, along with any other information that could potentially be useful.
-   All rules **must** have a `title`, a `description`, and a `category` (placed under the `custom` object).
+   All rule packages **must** have a `description`.
 Providing links to additional documentation under `related_resources` is recommended, but not required.
 1. Regal will evaluate any rule named `report` in each linter policy, so at least one `report` rule **must** be present.
 1. In our example `report` rule, we evaluate another rule (`acme_corp_package`) in order to know if the package name starts with `acme.corp`, and another rule (`system_log_package`) to know if it starts with `system.log`.
 If neither of the conditions are true, the rule fails and violation is created.
-1. The violation is created by calling `result.fail`, which takes the metadata from the rule and returns it, which will later be included in the final report provided by Regal.
+1. The violation is created by calling `result.fail`, which takes the metadata from the package (using `rego.metadata.chain` which conveniently also includes the path of the package) and returns a result, which will later be included in the final report provided by Regal.
 1. The `result.location` helps extract the location from the element failing the test.
 Make sure to use it!

 ## Parsing and Testing